endojs/proposal-new-global/slides/slides.md

 ## Differences with other approaches

+_Compared to Shadow Realm or exposing an Isolate constructor_

 - attempts no intersection with web standards
 - enables isolation that doesn't undermine synchronous communication and shared prototypes
-- avoids adding new concepts, reuses existing `Global` concept.
+- avoids adding new concepts, reuses existing `Global` concept, allows replicas.
+- while use cases may seem similar, this proposal being same-realm and avoiding duplicating large objects should allow more granular isolation/encapsulation

 ---